 (5) The obligations created by this section are enforceable under section 103K.

-[Section 54A inserted by No. 58 of 1995 s.
+[Section 54A inserted: No. 58 of 1995 s.
 53.]

 55. Further insurance by strata company and actions by proprietor against strata company

 (1) In addition to insurance effected by the strata company under this Division, a strata company shall effect and maintain insurance —